by Jenny Smiechowski –

-Part of the reason older pets are more prone to disease is because their immune systems are weaker (8).
+Part of the reason older pets are more prone to disease is that their immune systems are weaker (8).
 So consider buying supplements that support your senior pet’s immune system, like PetAlive’s Immunity and Liver Support™ for Cats & Dogs.
-This supplement contains herbs like dandelion, Echinacea, ashwagandha and milk thistle, which promote immune system balance and healthy liver function.
+This supplement contains herbs like dandelion, Echinacea, Ashwagandha and milk thistle, which promote immune system balance and healthy liver function.

 Give them an energy boost

 Older pets sometimes struggle with sluggish energy levels.
 They sleep more, slow down on their walks and just don’t have the same playful zest they once did.
 It’s natural for an older dog to choose rest and comfort overplay and excitement (10), but if you feel like your senior dog has slowed down too much, bring him or her to the vet just to make sure your pet’s dipping energy levels aren’t something serious.